ibm-cloud-architecture/ibm-security-workshop/docs/IKSSecurityCapabilities/ImgSecurityEnforcement.md

 Here, previously our cluster image policy allows to use the images from any repository where as now we restricted it to only use the images from `docker.io`.
 In this way, you can define your own policies based on the requirements.

-3. If you want to create a complete ClusterImagePolicy, create a kubernetes custom resource definition like below.
+3. If you want to create a complete new ClusterImagePolicy, create a kubernetes custom resource definition like below.

 ```
 apiVersion: securityenforcement.admission.cloud.ibm.com/v1beta1